retifrav/rclone-rc-web-gui/README.md

 ## Building

+Skip this section, if you have downloaded a package from [Releases](https://github.com/retifrav/rclone-rc-web-gui/releases) page, because the scripts there are already in JavaScript, so it is ready to be used out-of-the-box.

-You need to compile TypeScript sources to JavaScript.
-For that you need to have [tsc](https://www.typescriptlang.org/download) tool, which is installed with `npm`, which is installed with [Node.js](https://nodejs.org/en/download/).
-Yes, we all hate Node.js, but that's the easiest way I know for installing `tsc`:
+Otherwise, the project scripts sources are in TypeScript, and so they need to be compiled to JavaScript.
+For that you'll need to have [tsc](https://www.typescriptlang.org/download) tool, which is installed with `npm`, which is installed with [Node.js](https://nodejs.org/en/download/).
+Yes, we all hate Node.js, but that's the easiest way I know for installing TypeScript compiler:

 ``` sh
 $ npm install -g typescript@latest